 All athletes must be present at the BEGINNING of weigh-ins.

 Each athlete will be allowed two consecutive attempts to make weight and may not leave the weigh-in area.
+The second attempt will take place at the LAST CHANCE SCALE in the weigh-in area.
 All wrestlers must be dressed in a COMPETITION SINGLET for weigh-ins and no weight allowance is given for the singlet.
 Wrestlers must weigh-in for each style they compete in.

 Registration & Weigh-in Procedures:

 1. Wrestlers must pick up their weigh in card and proceed to the weigh-in line.
 A current USAW card needs to be shown at check-in.

 3. Wrestlers must have a competition singlet on when entering the weigh-in area.
 They must submit to a skin disease screening prior to weigh-in.
 The chief medical officer has full authority without appeal in determining the eligibility of an athlete to compete.
 Parents/coaches cannot accompany the wrestlers.
 They will not be allowed to carry additional clothing or anything other than the weigh-in card with them during weigh-ins.

 4. Weigh-in cards must be left in the weigh-in area.
 Do NOT leave the weigh-in area with your weigh-in card.